adrys-lab/antaeus/README.md

 ### Step 2
 - Start adding a new configuration module for Platform Conf Properties injection
 - Add new endpoint for retrieve invoices by status
+    - i used that for checking status after Scheules processes.

 ### Step 3
 - Start thinking how to solve the main exposed problem for the invoices